Ugo Monye: Youth career

-As a youth Monye competed in the English Schools' Championships finishing 5th in his heat with a time of 11.10 seconds in the 100 metres at the age of 18.
+Monye was born in Islington, London, on 13 April 1983 and attended Lord Wandsworth College.
+As an 18-year-old Monye competed at the English Schools' Athletics Championships in the 100 metres, finishing fifth in his heat in a time of 11.10 seconds.
 He is friends with Olympians Mark Lewis-Francis and Tyrone Edgar who also competed in the English Schools' Championship.

 Monye played for Hampshire RFC U17s and U20s.

 Breakthrough and sevens

 Harlequins offered him a professional contract and within 12 months he was a member of the England RFU Sevens team that won the Hong Kong Sevens.
 Monye was a key member of the Sevens squad throughout the 2002–03 and 2003–04 IRB World Sevens Series, and was part of the team that competed in the 2005 Rugby World Cup Sevens in Hong Kong.
 He was also part of the England RFU Saxons sides that won the Churchill Cup in 2005 and 2008.
 He first played for Harlequins in a friendly against Glasgow Warriors RFC in August 2002, beginning the following season with five tries in two matches, including a hat trick against Rotherham Titans at Millmoor.

 Monye scored five tries against Exeter Chiefs in Harlequins' 70–5 victory at Twickenham Stoop as the side returned to the Guinness Premiership after a season in National One during which Monye scored 16 tries.
-Before the 2009–10 season, he had run in 47 tries in 105 games for the club.
+By the 2009–10 season, he had run in 47 tries in 105 games for the club.

 International debut

-Monye scored his first try for England against Scotland at Twickenham in the Six Nations on 21 March 2009.

 Monye made his England debut in England's 39–13 victory over the Pacific Islanders at Twickenham in 2008 and started the rest of the autumn internationals against Australia, South Africa and New Zealand.
+He scored his first try for England against Scotland at Twickenham in the Six Nations on 21 March 2009.

-Selected for the 2009 Lions' tour of South Africa Monye made the XV for the first Test in Durban.
-In the first half he was prevented from scoring as he dived over the try line when Jean de Villiers got his hand underneath the ball to prevent a try.
-In the second half, Monye was through to score but was tackled by Morne Steyn and lost control of the ball.
+Selected for the 2009 Lions' tour of South Africa, Monye started the first Test in Durban, which the Lions lost, and he was replaced by Luke Fitzgerald.
+Monye was recalled for the third Test and scored a 70-metre intercept try.
+He was the tourists' highest try scorer with five.

-The Lions lost the Test and Monye lost his place, being replaced by Luke Fitzgerald.
-The Lions lost the second Test and Monye was recalled, redeeming himself with a 70-metre intercepted try although the Lions lost the series 2–1.
-He was the highest Lions try scorer of the tour with five tries.